Noor648/eco-pack-better-ui/README.md

 ## About

-EcoPak Better UI is a frontend project inspired by an existing ecommerce platform, focused on delivering a cleaner, more intuitive user interface and smoother interactions.
-The site includes product collections, bulk purchase options, email integrations, and responsive design for an optimal shopping experience.
+EcoPak Better UI is a modern and visually enhanced reimagining of the original EcoPak ecommerce website, built using Next.js (App Router) and Tailwind CSS.
+This project was created as a testing ground to explore improved UI/UX design patterns, responsive layouts, and a smoother user experience.
+It also served as a practical opportunity to get hands-on experience with Next.js App Routing and server-side logic, including API route handlers, Server Components, and email handling via Nodemailer.

 ---